 Carnival Panorama Ship Review and Photos

-Carnival Panorama, launched at the tail end of 2019, may be the last of the Vista-class ships, but it also features several firsts for Carnival Cruise Line.
-Like sisters, Carnival Vista and Carnival Horizon, this ship has a lot to offer.
+Carnival Panorama, launched at the tail end of 2019, maybe the last of the Vista-class ships, but it also features several firsts for Carnival Cruise Line.
+Like sisters Carnival Vista and Carnival Horizon, this ship has much to offer.
 But is Panorama right for you?

 READ MORE: 15 Carnival Panorama Changes [PHOTOS]